pavelFaraday/Redux/README.md

 # Redux Lessons &amp; Tutorials

 **What is Redux?**
-Redux is a state managment library for javaScript apps
+Redux is a state managment library for javaScript apps.
+It is a predictable state container.

+-   Redux stores the state of application - It is a container of all states of application.
+-   In Redux state of an app is a state represented by all individual components of that app.

 **What is doing Redux?**

 -   Redux centralizes application's state
 -   Makes data flow transparent & predictable
+    -   In Redux all state transitions are explicit and and it is possible to keep track of them
 -   Easy debugging
 -   Preserve page state
 -   Undo/Redu